noise-heroes/nh-ui/README-ARCHITECTURE.md

 ## 🎯 Vision

 NH-UI is a premium design system that rivals Apple's in quality and attention to detail.
-Built as an abstraction layer over HeroUI/NextUI, it provides a complete toolkit for building world-class applications while embodying the Noise Heroes brand identity.
+Built as an abstraction layer over HeroUI, it provides a complete toolkit for building world-class applications while embodying the Noise Heroes brand identity.

 ## 🎨 Brand Identity